Montague semantics and modifier consistency measurement in neural language models: Introduction

 \textbf{Hypothesis [embedding-denotation analogy]:} Assume that the modifier phenomena is described by a Set representation/Montague semantics compositional model.
 We expect a large language model, which at the limit captures the distributional properties of an infinite corpus of utterances, to show empirical evidence of the formal properties of the modifier phenomena.

-\textbf{Research Questions:} In this paper, we restrict our enquiry to adjective modifiers and contemporary neural language models.
-In this setting, we can pose the following research questions: \begin{itemize} \item \textbf{RQ1.} Adjective-noun composition is described in Montague semantics as a function mapping elements between two sets A $\rightarrow$ P corresponding to the properties which are satisfied by the individuals referred by each set (denotation).
-Can we expect to observe a correspondence of these linguistic theoretical properties in neural language models that operate on dense vector spaces? \item \textbf{RQ2.} Existing neural language models are limited by their choices of learning process (objective functions), and also by the language data available for model training.
+\textbf{Research Questions:} In this paper, we restrict our inquiry to adjective modifiers and contemporary neural language models.
+In this setting, we can pose the following research questions:

+\textbf{RQ1.} Adjective-noun composition is described in Montague semantics as a function mapping elements between two sets A $\rightarrow$ P corresponding to the properties satisfied by the individuals referred by each set (denotation).
+Can we expect to observe a correspondence of these theoretical linguistic properties in neural language models that operate on dense vector spaces?

+\textbf{RQ2.} Existing neural language models are limited by their choices of the learning process (objective functions) and the language data available for model training.
 To what degree can we observe evidence of the compositional effect of adjective modifiers?
-Do contextual models differ from non-contextual ones in this regard? \end{itemize}
+Do contextual models differ from non-contextual ones in this regard?